-- 1. Abraham Walking by Faith
+- Abraham Walking by Faith

 - 2. Joseph Practicing Forgiveness

 - 3. Moses Growing in Humility

 - 4. Joshua Hearing and Courageously Obeying God

-- 5. Deborah Supporting Women in Leadership
+- 5. Deborah Supporting Women in Ministry

 - 6. David Pursuing God with a Pure Heart

 - 7. Daniel Working with Excellence

 - 8. Jesus Leading as a Servant

 - 9. Peter Building Christian Unity

 - 10. Paul Spreading God's Kingdom of Light

-NEW IN THE TS2 DISCOVERY VERSION
+NEW IN THE TS2 DISCOVERY VERSION 4.0

-In this latest Transformation Series (TS) v4.0 revision, outlines incorporate the participatory learning approach that is already encouraged in BELT's methodology and values.
+In this latest revision, outlines incorporate the participatory learning approach that is already encouraged in BELT's methodology and values.
 This method allows participants to discover answers in God's Word through collaborative and active learning.
 TS Discovery v4.0 has retained the Bible storying format from TS Storying v3.0.
-The TS2 v4.1 has had some minor updates and fixes to wording and Bible references.
-There has been a significant update to the Joshua lesson - the third story on the outline and the corresponding circle on the poster have changed.